Follow-up observations of apparently one-off sources from the Parkes telescope: Results

 Higher sensitivity follow-up observations are expected to detect fainter and more events from a repeating source.
 Based on the radiometer equation~\citep{Lorimer04handbook}, the sensitivity of UWL observation is about 1.7~\footnote{This considers the frequency range of 0.7-1.5\,GHz, which fully covers the FOV of the Multibeam observation.} to 3.4~\footnote{This considers the full frequency range of the UWL receiver.} times of that of the Multibeam observation.
-Assuming a power-law energy distribution like the repeating FRBs~\citep{Li21} and pulsar giant pulses~\citep{Bera19} with an index of $\sim -3$, the same length of UWL observation is expected to detect $\sim$ 4.9 to 39.3 times of the number of single pulses from the Multibeam observation.
+Assuming a power-law energy distribution like the repeating FRBs~\citep{Li21} and pulsar giant pulses~\citep{Bera19} with an index of $\sim -3$, the same length of UWL observation is expected to detect $\sim$ 5 to 39 times of the number of single pulses from the Multibeam observation.
 However, only 3 of the 10 RRATs and 5 of the 29 FRBs have been observed by the Parkes UWL, as shown in the right panel of Figure~\ref{fig:snr_obs}.
-The observing lengths for 3 of these are around 1\,hr, and the maximum follow-up is still less than 10\,hr.
-Notably, the RRAT J1328$-$58 is still one of the sources that have been well-followed by UWL observations.
+Among these 8 sources, the UWL observing lengths for 3 are around 1\,hr, with the maximum UWL follow-up being less than 10\,hr for FRB010305A.
+Notably, RRAT J1328$-$58 still has the maximum UWL follow-up observations among these 3 RRATs.